LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 API documentation
 -----------------

-To consult this tool API documentation, open in a web browser the link:
+This tool API documentation is available at:

 [../../docs/library_index.html#diagrams](../../docs/library_index.html#diagrams)

-For sample queries, please see the [SCRIPT.txt](SCRIPT.txt) file in the tool directory.
+For sample queries, please see the `SCRIPT.txt` file in the tool directory.

 Loading